-Dr. Talya Bauer from the SHRM identified The Four C’s which a successful onboarding program must include.
-The Four C’s stands for compliance, clarification, culture, and connection.
+What should be included in new employee onboarding?
+There is no single clear consensus, and it will vary between different organizations and their ultimate goals.
+But Dr. Talya Bauer from the SHRM identified The Four C’s that a successful onboarding program must include.
+The Four C’s stand for:

-- Compliance implies teaching new hires the basic policies of the company.
+- Compliance implies teaching new hires the basic company policies.

-- Clarification refers to ensuring that employees are aware of their responsibilities and how to correctly fulfill their role.
+- Clarification refers to ensuring that employees are aware of their responsibilities and how to fulfill their role correctly.

 - Connection means relationships with colleagues and feeling like a part of the team.